 The flâneur was, first of all, a literary type from nineteenth-century France, essential to any picture of the streets of Paris.
 It carried a set of rich associations: the man of leisure, the idler, the urban explorer, the connoiseur of the street.

 …a “connoiseur of the street”… Magical.
 The concept resonated in my soul because the first time I went to Paris, I spent hours a day wandering around with my camera in my hand with no agenda and no timetable, armed only with a Plan du Paris for when I inevitably got lost.
 At the time, I wasn’t aware that there was an actual word for what I was doing, because it came so completely naturally to me. *That* is why Paris will forever and always retain a piece of my heart.
 Le sigh.

-I love to be alone, and I have to remind myself periodically that “it is not good for man to be alone”.
-Sometimes, I actually physically crave silence.
+- I love to be alone, and I have to remind myself periodically that “it is not good for man to be alone”.
+Sometimes, I physically crave silence.

-Having said that, I love, love, LOVE music, and I have it on most of the day.
-Spotify is the best invention since sliced bread.
+- Having said that, I love, love, LOVE music, and I have it on most of the day.
+Spotify is the best invention since juice-box wines.

-I firmly believe that life is too short to sleep on scratchy sheets, use rough toilet paper, or drink bad coffee.
+- I firmly believe that life is too short to sleep on scratchy sheets, to use rough toilet paper, or to drink bad coffee.

 - Periodically, I will try foods that I dislike, just to see if maybe my taste buds have matured.
 This has led to a new-found love of once-hated foods, for example: black olives, Brussels sprouts, and gin (just add a wedge of lime and call it dinner!).
 I still, however, think that lima beans are from the devil, and I don’t think my taste buds will ever forgive me for trying them the second time, even though I promised I’d never, ever do it again.

 - I firmly believe that a day without wine is a day without sunshine.